libsdl-org/libtiff/doc/multi_page.rst

           if (blnWriteSubIFD)
           {
              /* A SubIFD tag has been written for that main-IFD and this
-              * triggers that pervious TIFFWriteDirectory() to switch to the
+              * triggers that previous TIFFWriteDirectory() to switch to the
               * SubIFD-chain for the next number_of_sub_IFDs writings.
               * Thus, only the thumbnail images need to be
               * set up and written to file using TIFFWriteDirectory().